-**A refreshingly original biography for fans of The Darkest Hour** ‘The must-read biography of the year.’
+**Read how Britain’s new Prime Minister was inspired by Winston Churchill** ‘The must-read biography of the year.’
 Evening Standard ‘He writes with gusto… the result is a book that is never boring, genuinely clever … this book sizzles.’
 The Times

 The point of the Churchill Factor is that one man can make all the difference.

 On the eve of the fiftieth anniversary of Winston Churchill’s death, and written in conjunction with the Churchill Estate, Boris Johnson explores what makes up the ‘Churchill Factor’ – the singular brilliance of one of the most important leaders of the twentieth century.
 Taking on the myths and misconceptions along with the outsized reality, he portrays – with characteristic wit and passion – a man of multiple contradictions, contagious bravery, breath-taking eloquence, matchless strategizing, and deep humanity.